kizvki/Insect-Scanner/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+To run the script you have to start them inside of Metashape:
+1. Go to Tools>Run Script (Shortcut: Ctrl+R)
+2. Select the folder icon
+3. Browse for the desired script and open it
+4. Press OK

+The script will not go through and ask for the specified folder.

 There are four different scripts:
 * **BatchScript** <br>
 process one insect to a 3d model.